matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ### Distinction Between Existing and Custom Fields

 The existing fields, `avatar_url` and `displayname`, will continue to trigger state events in each room.
 These fields are replicated per-room via member events.
-Custom fields, however, will **not** trigger state events in rooms.
+Other fields, however, will **not** trigger state events in rooms.
 They will exist solely at the global level and are intended for storing metadata about the user that does not need to be replicated in each room.